 Despite being part of our cultural heritage, ceremony and ritual are rarely present in our daily lives.
 Significant events

-and transformative moments are often lost in the busyness of life.
+and transformative moments are often not honoured and lost in the busyness of life.

 When women, groups and communities support each other, wonderful things begin to happen.
 People feel acknowledged, considered, heard and valued; time given from one to another is never time wasted.